Digital Sourcing Panels Policy

 The policy applies to Non-Corporate Commonwealth Entities, as defined by the Public Governance, Performance and Accountability Act 2013.
 Corporate Commonwealth Entities may choose to apply the policy.

 The policy is designed for new or updated digital (including ICT) multi-supplier panel arrangements (panels).
 Multi-supplier panels have 2 or more sellers.
-Updated is defined as any of the following: opening a panel to new sellers; any change to categories, terms, head agreements, exercising extension options, or making substantial changes to a panel.
+Updated panels refer to any of the following scenarios:

 The Australian Government agreed to the ICT Procurement Taskforce recommendation for the ‘immediate simplification of a range of ICT procurement practices for agencies, including reforms to ICT procurement panel arrangements.’